z390development/z390/Doc/readme.txt

 A TPUT and TGET macro based demo TN3270 application to update and display name, address, and numeric zip fields on screen can be assembled and executed with the command “ASMLG DEMO\DEMOGUI6 GUAM”.
 Use PF1 for help screen and PF3 for exit.
 The arrow, backspace, and tab keys can be used to control blinking cursor.
 An alarm and status line error is issued if attempt is made to modify protected field or enter alpha data in numeric field.

-Z390 v1.3.08 includes full support for VSAM ESDS, RRDS, and VRRDS files plus initial random and skip sequential browse support for KSDS VSAM files.
+Z390 v1.3.09 includes full support for VSAM ESDS and RRDS plus browse support for KSDS files.
 Z390 VSAM supports fixed or variable length records up to 2 GB.
 Support includes ACB, RPL, GENCB, GET, POINT, PUT, MODCB, SHOWCB, TESTCB, type macros plus DEFINE macro to define loadable VSAM catalogs.
 Additional support for KSDS inserts and alternate indexes plus LDS linear support is planned.

 For latest Windows and Linux downloads and additional information about z390 and the open source project visit: